hammer/docs.targetvalidation.org/scoring.md

 ### Scoring target-disease associations

 The Open Targets Platform allows you to prioritise targets based on the strength of their association with a disease.

+We allow for the prioritisation of targets by scoring target-disease associations based on our data sources.
+Our scoring system varies from 0 to 1, the latter represents the strongest association, and it’s calculated based on the confidence levels in the evidence.

  We assess the key factors that relate to the confidence in the target-disease association.
 We provide association scores to help you answering these questions:

 * Which targets have the most evidence for association with a disease?
 * What is the relative weight of the evidence for different targets associated with a disease?